Product Redesign: A Step-By-Step Guide

 Change for its own sake will waste precious resources, and the lack of focus will result in a mediocre product.

-To give the desired results, product redesign needs to be based on robust evidence, so the next step is conducting user research.
+To give the desired results, the product redesign process needs to be based on robust evidence, so the next step is conducting user research.

 How do you do it?